awsdocs/amazon-polly-developer-guide/doc_source/supportedtags.md

 With the `<phoneme>` tag, Amazon Polly uses the pronunciation specified by the `ph` attribute instead of the standard pronunciation associated by default with the language used by the selected voice\.

 For instance, the word "pecan" can be pronounced two ways\.
-In the following example, “pecan” is assigned a different pronunciation in each line\.
+In the following example, "pecan" assigned a different pronunciation in each line\.
 Amazon Polly pronounces pecan as specified in the `ph` attributes, instead of using the default pronunciation\.

 International Phonetic Alphabet \(IPA\)